Endorse The Ottawa Principles and the Stop Marketing to Kids Coalition!

 4. RESTRICT THE COMMERCIAL MARKETING TO CHILDREN IN CHILD-FOCUSED SETTINGS.
 Policies and regulations need to ensure that the commercial marketing to children (the specific types to be determined) is restricted in child-focused settings such as schools, childcare, early childhood education facilities, and sports and recreation centres.

 5. TAKE ACTION TO MANAGE CROSS BORDER MEDIA.
 Cross-border media or communication channels, such as Internet, satellite and cable television, and free-to-air television broadcast from neighbouring countries, should be managed wherever possible.
-This is not a pre-requisite for restrictions to be implemented.
+This is not a prerequisite for restrictions to be implemented.

 6. BE EVALUATED, MONITORED, RESOURCED AND ENFORCED.
 Policies and regulations need to be independently evaluated to ensure the expected effects are achieved, independently monitored to ensure compliance, and fully resourced and enforced.